iacoposk8/fooocus-inpaint-wrapper/README.md

 	    return worker.AsyncTask(args=args)

 From the interface we will launch a statement and we will see the variable `args` in the terminal.

+Also there is a file called clean.py which I haven't tested much but it should delete all the __pycache__ folders, remove the config files and remove all absolute references